 I started this search to understand why some think that p-adic numbers might be useful in physics.

-It seems that unlike the reals, p-adic numbers require specifying p.
+Unlike the reals, p-adic numbers require specifying p.

 Presumably we must discover the value of p if p-adic numbers are useful in explaining the universe.